carpentries/workshop_administrators/amy_manual.md

 * `stanford` will match any one with a `stanford` email address, with `stanford` in their name, any workshops with `stanford` in the slug, the site `Stanford University` and any records with `stanford` in the notes.

+#### Roles in AMY
+What you are able to edit or view depends on your assigned role in AMY.

+(List of role types and descriptions goes here)